How to get a striped lawn

-Stripes within the grass are simply due to light reflecting off the grass blades in a certain direction.
-One row of grass will be facing away from you whilst the other is neatly facing towards you, making your lawn look fabulous.
+Stripes on your lawn are simply due to light reflecting off the grass blades in a certain direction.
+One row of grass will be facing away from you whilst the other is neatly facing towards you - making your lawn look fabulous.
 Knowing how to get a striped lawn makes the process easier, and you'll have a pristine garden lawn in no time!

-We have found cylinder mowers are highly recommended for creating stripes in lawns, whilst rotary lawn mowers are not suitable for the desired effect.
-Cylinder mowers cut grass in a scissor-like motion.
-They have an internal rolling cylinder that passes a stationary blade.
+Cylinder mowers are the best option when attempting to stripe a lawn, whilst rotary lawn mowers are not suitable for the desired effect.
+This is because cylinder mowers cut grass in a scissor-like motion, and they usually have an internal rolling cylinder that passes a stationary blade.
 Many cylinder mowers have a roller at the back, which is crucial for creating stripes as it bends the grass in the desired direction.
-If your lawnmower doesn’t have a roller another option is to buy an attachment known as a striping kit.
+If your lawnmower doesn’t have a roller, another option is to buy an attachment known as a lawn striping kit.

-Firstly it is much easier to stripe a lawn which is in a healthy condition with dark green coloured grass as the stripes will be really prominent.
-You may need to invest a little time preparing your lawn by removing moss and weeds or perhaps filling patchy areas with some overseeding.
+It's easier to stripe a lawn which is in a healthy condition since the dark-green coloured grass ensures the stripes will stand out!
+You may need to invest a little time preparing your lawn by removing moss and weeds, or perhaps filling patchy areas with some overseeding, or feeding your grass with some fast-acting liquid fertiliser to make your lawn vibrantly green and healthy.

 Easy steps for how to get a striped lawn: